-Definition: Visible damage to the seed coat or size and shape of grain whereby the grains are severely distorted and/or shrunken.
+Definition: Visible damage to the seed coat or size and shape of grain whereby the grains are severely distorted and/or shrunken with distinct ridges and/or pinching.
 Seed coats may show a level of discolouration depending on the extent of damage.
 Grains are often smaller than the majority in the sample.